kitschpatrol/Brain/README.md

 ###INSTALLATION
 There are two ways to install the library:

+#####Installation through the Arduino IDE
+Download the [latest release](https://github.com/kitschpatrol/Brain/releases), and then in the Arduino IDE go to ""Sketch --> Import Library..." and point the file dialogue to the Brain.zip file you just downloaded.

 #####Manual Installation
-[Download the repository's zip file](https://codeload.github.com/kitschpatrol/Brain/zip/master), decompress, rename it to Brain, and drag "Brain" folder to Arduino's "libraries" folder inside your sketch folder.
+Download the [latest release](https://github.com/kitschpatrol/Brain/releases), decompress, rename it to Brain, and drag "Brain" folder to Arduino's "libraries" folder inside your sketch folder.
 (On the Mac, this is ~/Documents/Arduino/libraries by default.
 You may need to create this folder if it does not exist.)
 Restart the Arduino environment.

-#####Installation through the Arduino IDE
-(TODO, need a proper release on GitHub to make this work well.)
-Download the repository as a zip, and then in the Arduino IDE go to ""Sketch --> Import Library..." and find the Brain.zip file you just downloaded.

 ###FUNCTION OVERVIEW